Biñan: Topography

-Biñan is generally plain with 85.33 percent of its total area having a slope of zero to 2.5 percent.
-This covers all the 24 barangays except for small portions of Barangay Biñan and San Francisco having a slope ranging from 2.6 to 25 percent, meaning it is gently sloping to strongly sloping.
+Biñan is generally plain with 85.33% of its total area having a slope of zero to 2.5%.
+This covers all the 24 barangays except for small portions of Barangay Biñan and San Francisco having a slope ranging from 2.6 to 25%, meaning it is gently sloping to strongly sloping.
 With more than three-fourths of its area generally level to nearly level, this makes Biñan suitable for agricultural and urban development.